abrennec/lecture_theo_bg_audio_graphics/03_graphics_rendering/submissions/transformation_group/scale.md

   translate(width/2, width/2); // Move origin of shaope to the middle scale(2); // scale by 200% on x and y axis rectMode(CENTER); // Draws the rectangle from the center.
-The last two arguments become width and height. (ellipses are always drawn from the center) rect(0, 0, 50, 50);
+The last two arguments become width and height. rect(0, 0, 50, 50);
 }
 ```
-This code results in this:
+The above code results in this:

 ![Rect Centered](imgs/rect_centered.png)

 > Handy tip: Just like the other transform functions, calculations are **cumulative**, meaning that scale(2.0) followed by scale(1.5) is the same as a singular instance of scale(3.0).